 Over 70 percent of Chinese are expected to live in greater than 221 cities with populations over one million people by 2030, according to the McKinsey Global Institute.

 China and World History

 China’s history is the world’s history in many respects.
 With nearly 4,000 years of continuous history and culture, China is one of the world’s oldest civilizations.
 China has been the world’s greatest power for all but several hundred of the last two thousand years.
 Ancient China is credited with four of the world’s great inventions: paper, printing, gunpowder and the compass.

 Chinese Culture and Society

 Chinese society and culture is at once homogenous and incredibly diverse.
-Han Chinese make up the world’s largest ethnic group and about 92 percent of China’s population.
-While Mandarin Chinese, China’s main language, is spoken by more than 70 percent of China’s population, China has anywhere from seven to thirteen main regional language groups and many other provincial dialects, which are often mutually unintelligible.
+Han Chinese make up the world’s largest ethnic group and about 92 percent of the population.
+While Mandarin Chinese, the main language, is spoken by more than 70 percent of the country’s people, China has anywhere from seven to thirteen main regional language groups and many other provincial dialects, which are often mutually unintelligible.

-China’s powerful, centrally controlled government and the Communist Party of China (CPC) hold defining influences over the country’s people, politics, development and foreign relations.
-Still, China’s massive land area of 3.7 million sq. miles (9.6 million sq. km), many distant, locally governed provinces, and rapid economic growth create constant challenges for power and influence.
+The powerful, centrally controlled government and the Communist Party of China (CPC) hold defining influences over the country’s people, politics, development and foreign relations.
+Still, the country’s massive land area of 3.7 million sq. miles (9.6 million sq. km), many distant, locally governed provinces, and rapid economic growth create constant challenges for power and influence.

 Related articles and content: